hala-samir/Playwright-Demoblaze/README.md

-This is automation framework is built by Playwright Java
+This is an automation framework is built using Playwright Java